 Bachelor of Science in Engineering Technology

-The bachelor degree programs in Engineering Technology provide a broad course of study for the Engineering Technology Associate Degree graduate, with in-depth specialization in the Computer Design, Animation and Game Design, Electronics, Mechanical/Systems, Green and Alternative Energy and 2+2 Integrated major fields listed below.
+The bachelor degree programs in Engineering Technology provide a broad course of study for the Engineering Technology Associate Degree graduate, with in-depth specialization in the Electrical/Electronics, Mechanical/Systems, Green and Alternative Energy and 2+2 Integrated major fields listed below.
 It allows the graduate to apply all of the coursework completed in the Associate of Applied Science degree program toward the Bachelor of Science degree program.

 Electronics engineering technology is one of the largest of all the engineering technology disciplines.
 Electrical engineers, technologists, and technicians are concerned with electrical devices and systems and with the use of electrical energy.
 Virtually every industry utilizes electrical and electronic equipment, and every business and home requires electric power and electronic devices, so electrical engineering technologists and technicians have extensive employment opportunities.
 Evidence of the work can be seen in digital consumer products used in homes and businesses, in numerically controlled machines used by manufacturing companies and in the early warning systems used by the federal government to ensure our national security.

 Mechanical engineering technology is one of the broadest engineering technology disciplines.
 Mechanical engineers, technologists and technicians apply the principles of mechanics and energy to design, develop, build and test mechanical and thermal devices, including tools, engines and machines.
 Graduates of this program can expect to work mostly in engineering services, research and development, manufacturing industries, and the federal government.

 The Bachelor of Science Degree in Engineering Technology on Green & Alternative Energy emphasizes the system design, generation, transmission, management and storage of various energy sources such as wind, solar power and fuel cells.